ritzow/minlinux/readme.md

 but this would otherwise be used to specify extra kernel arguments and bake them into bzImage in an efficient way.

-A Makefile target 'run' using qemu-system-x86_64 is provided to test the kernel from a terminal.
+Makefile targets 'run' and 'run-efi' use qemu-system-x86_64 to provided a way to run the kernel from a terminal.